1.7. Classes and Instances

 If you must update or change a particular method, you only have to change it at one place, at the class level.
 This single update is then acquired by every new instance that uses the method.

-A class that can create instances of an object is called an object class.
 The Icon class is an object class you can use to create other objects with similar properties, such as an application icon or a drives icon.

 An object class is like a factory for producing instances of the objects.